 If another recession came tomorrow I would accept it and would invest like crazy!
 Instead of viewing a market crash as a negative event choose to look at it as a buying opportunity.
 Remember the stock market has returned roughly 9% returns consistently over the past century.
 In 2008 – 2009 most people were selling stocks in a pure panic.
 By panicking some of these people delayed retirement by years.

-If you had went opposite route and chose to buy these stocks at a low price you would have earned incredible returns.
+If you had gone opposite route and chose to buy these stocks at a low price you would have earned incredible returns.

 According to Investopedia here is a breakdown of a $10,000 investment: